rkimoakbioinformatics/oakvar/mkdocs/docs/devguide_modules.md

 OakVar's functionalities are mostly performed by Python modules.
 OakVar orchestrates their execution as well as their management.
-There are a few workflows of using OakVar modules.

-    ov run
-    ov report
-    ov gui

-Before discussing workflows, let's first take a look at OakVar modules.

-### Modules

 To understand OakVar's modules, let's first see which modules are already installed in the system.